maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 The queen, woken up by little Ints scream, slowly began to speak in a deep voice: "You freed me from my own curse, princess Dotty.
 I know that the Types want to live in a flourishing land and so may it be.
 You need to release the river of Runtime to flow through the kingdom to enter the era of generic programming". - "Yeah, sure" said Sir Jon and laughed.
 "How could we forget about that?".

-The Types then went to the old dam that held backthe river of runtime and it released its refreshing energy into the kingdom of Compiletime.
+The Types then went to the old dam that held back the river of runtime and it released its refreshing energy into the kingdom of Compiletime.
 After that Dotty freed the queen and they celebrated a big party with Jon and the Types where they ate many [burritos](https://emorehouse.wescreates.wesleyan.edu/silliness/burrito_monads.pdf).
 Dotty had finally [unioned](http://dotty.epfl.ch/docs/reference/new-types/union-types.html) all Types under the Queen of Mirrors